mexo-tech/Mexo-OpenApi/doc/contract-api.md

 ## `modifyMargin`

 Modify margin for a specific symbol.
-This endpoint requires your position to be signed.
+This endpoint requires your request signed.

 ### **Request Weight:**
 1